Dogmatism Days – or Character Canines

 A portrayal of our canine friends has somehow been part of my oeuvre for most of my career.
 Although it is certainly not one that was given the official stamp of approval from early on, it nonetheless became a subject to plumb.
 It is understandable, this disdain, as there are so many sentimental if not incredibly hackneyed versions out there.
 We wont go there.
 Suffice it to say I could relate to my art history professor at Keystone College, Mel Rosen, when he conveyed that he passed a commission on to a student that was for a cat portrait.
 Some in the class wondered why.
 I mean just the portrayal of cats and dogs was so far removed from the serious aesthetic goals we were aspiring to achieve.

 Our lives with dogs are undermined simply by the fact that they don’t live long enough.
-Well for those of us lucky enough have had great dogs, and to have these furry friends around for a decade or so- especially when they have become such important parts of our lives and members of family we can attest to impact and importance of animals.
+Well for those of us lucky enough have had great dogs, and to have these furry friends around for a decade or so- especially when they have become such important parts of our lives and members of family, we can attest to impact and importance of animals.

-I have portrayed dogs for many years, sometimes my own but more often others, much as I do life in general, which is part of the everyday scene.
+I have portrayed dogs for many years, sometimes my own but more often others, much as I portray life in general, which is part of the everyday scene.
 Genre scenes if you will.
 On the streets of our American towns and part of the land and cityscapes are the contexts which I have favored in the examples shown here.

-Growing up, my family always had dogs as part of our home and I can remember them all.
+While growing up in our small town, my family always had dogs as part of our home and I can remember them all.
 There were of course many stories and adventures associated with them all.
 And some very sad partings as well.
 One particular tragic one was when I was about 10, our hounddog, Jill was hit by a car.
 A group of college students was returning to Mansfield College after the Christmas/New Year break when Jill ran in front of their car on Route 6 in front of my father’s newspaper office in Wyalusing.

 I’ve never been much into those so-called sporting portrayals of bird dogs and such on wetland shores with ducks in their mouths.
 But the truly iconic painting by Norman Rockwell stands for something special.
 I am referring to one of his Saturday Evening Post cover illustrations.
 My father had a wall of his art studio covered with these.
 This painting depicted a father and son on a bench at a train station with a collie leaning its head on the son’s knee.
 The boy is about to depart for college and already has the school emblems fixed to his suitcase.
 The emotion of sadness his heartfelt, genuine and palpably expressed- there is veracity in every color choice and brushstroke.
 I offer this defense of Rockwell as he has often been criticized as being overtly sentimental.
 I see some of his work as being on a par with those great painters of the Dutch golden age like Vermeer and De Hoogh.